ajantonio/Metafix/README.md

 ## Motivation

 Metafix was initiated by the main contributor and lead developer of the project, Adrian John Antonio.
-He is also the son of the project client and saw the inefficient transaction between the project client and orthopedic doctors and messy organization of orthopedic implants in their business inventory.
+He is also the son of the project client and saw the inefficient transaction between the project client and orthopedic doctors, and messy organization of orthopedic implants in their business inventory.
 He found out the solution to the problem after constantly meeting and asking questions about the business with the project client.
-Him and the team wanted to provide solution to the problems stated by the project client to the lead developer, thus Metafix was created.
+Him and the team decided to provide solution to the business problems stated by the project client to the lead developer, thus Metafix was created.

 ## Problem

-Here are the problems identified in the current business workflow:
+Here are the problems identified in the current business workflow of the client's business:

 <ul>
 <li>Inefficient manual writing of documentation of orthopedic implants in their inventory</li>